Plans Indoor Rainy Season

 Try an Escape Room

 If the storm outside is chaos, locking yourself inside a fake crime scene for an hour somehow starts sounding reasonable.
-Escape rooms have exploded in Mexico City over the last few years, and they are actually perfect for rainy afternoons.
-Horror themes, mystery puzzles, secret doors, strange clues, people yelling wrong answers under pressure.
+Escape rooms have exploded in Mexico City over the last few years and they are genuinely good — horror themes, mystery puzzles, secret doors, strange clues, people yelling wrong answers under pressure.
 Exactly the kind of energy rainy days deserve.
-Especially fun if you are traveling with friends.
+Especially fun if you are travelling with friends.
 Or dating someone you want to test psychologically.

 Rainy season timing